 Granny Smith apples, Braeburn, or Pink Lady are some easy-to-find tart apples that will make great homemade unsweetened applesauce.

-This homemade applesauce recipe will be good for up to four to five days covered or in a mason jar in the refrigerator.
-If you plan to keep them for longer, we recommend adding one teaspoon of organic apple cider vinegar to the apple mixture which will help prevent molding.
+This homemade applesauce recipe will be good for up to four to five days, covered or in a mason jar in the refrigerator.
+If you plan to keep them longer, we recommend adding one teaspoon of organic apple cider vinegar to the apple mixture, which will help prevent molding.

 Storing + Variations